ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

 ## About Me

-Gürcan Zeren Gülersoy is a PhD candidate at King’s Business School.
-Prior to joining King’s he worked as a policy analyst at the Directorate for Financial and Enterprise Affairs of the OECD, and as a research associate at the Economics & Political Science department of INSEAD.
+I am a PhD candidate at King’s Business School.
+Prior to joining King’s I worked as a policy analyst at the Directorate for Financial and Enterprise Affairs of the OECD, and as a research associate at the Economics & Political Science department of INSEAD.

-He holds a bachelor’s degree in Political Sciences with a regional focus on the Middle East and the Mediterranean, and a master’s degree in Economics and Public Policy from Sciences Po Paris.
-His master’s thesis was on the topic of empirically estimating intergenerational cultural transmission, and studied more specifically the persistence of far-right political preferences in France since the late 19th century.
+I hold a bachelor’s degree in Political Sciences with a regional focus on the Middle East and the Mediterranean, and a master’s degree in Economics and Public Policy from Sciences Po Paris.
+My master’s thesis was on the topic of empirically estimating intergenerational cultural transmission, and studied more specifically the persistence of far-right political preferences in France since the late 19th century.

-His primary research areas of interest are public, urban, and input-output economics with a focus on trade, and he makes use of microdata as well as randomized controlled trials with the aim of contributing to evidence-based policymaking.
+My primary research areas of interest are public, urban, and input-output economics with a focus on trade, and I make use of microdata as well as randomized controlled trials with the aim of contributing to evidence-based policymaking.